Australia has a long history of freedom from the major animal diseases such as foot-and-mouth disease and avian influenza H5N1.

 Australia’s animal health status

 Each year Animal Health Australia publishes Animal Health in Australia, a series of annual reports delivered to the World Organisation for Animal Health (OIE) providing a comprehensive summary of Australia’s animal health status and system.
-Download the latest full report (pdf – 6 MB) or view the individual chapters covering Australia’s terrestrial and aquatic animal health below.
+Download the Animal Health in Australia 2017 report (pdf - 9 MB) or view the individual chapters covering Australia’s terrestrial and aquatic animal health below.

 Notifiable diseases pose a real threat to Australia’s animal health status so it is important to understand what is meant by a notifiable disease and what to do about it.